alpha-dragon-org/dragon-module1-tokeninfo/README.md

-# Intro to Dragon's Data-Modules
+# Intro to Dragon's Modules

 Dragon is a companion that visualizes the concentrations in power for any token on the Solana blockchain.
 The extension is separated into modules that provide different analyses on a token.
 Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know in the trenches.